 Funding for hill country erosion

-Land-owners in Hurunui and Kaikōura can now apply for funding to help combat hill side erosion under a Soil Conservation and Revegetation Programme (SCAR).
+Land-owners in Hurunui and Kaikōura districts can now apply for funding to help combat hill side erosion under a Soil Conservation and Revegetation Programme (SCAR).

 The aim is to reduce the amount of sediment washed into waterways and to deliver long-term environmental benefits.